-UK businesses ask for help after rise in shoplifting
+UK Businesses Ask For Help After Rise In Shoplifting

 The Association of Convenience Stores says supermarket thefts hit a record-high last year in the UK at 1.1 million incidents.

-The most stolen items were meat, alcohol and confectionery, added the ACS, which represents more than 33,500 shops.
+The most stolen items were meat and confectionery, added the ACS, which represents more than 33,500 shops.

 Its latest crime report stated that 79 percent of represented retailers believed the cost-of-living crisis had caused an increase in theft.